Terms of reference for the community governance review of Longstanton and Oakington and Westwick

 The development at Northstowe will see 10,000 homes constructed across parts of the parishes of Longstanton and Oakington and Westwick.
 The Council is undertaking a Community Governance Review at this time because the housing development at Northstowe will alter the geographical spread of housing across the parishes.
-The resulting spatial separation between the three population centres will no longer correspond to a parish boundary that reflects a coherent “natural settlement” pattern.
+The resulting spatial separation between the 3 population centres will no longer correspond to a parish boundary that reflects a coherent “natural settlement” pattern.
 The resulting

 recommendations of the review ought to bring about improved community engagement, better local democracy and result in more effective and convenient delivery of local services.

-The Council will have regard to the need to secure community governance within the area under review such that it:
+We will have regard to the need to secure community governance within the area under review such that it: